 There are a number of benefits linked to this procedure:

 - The patient will no longer have a clogged nose so often

 - Headaches, sinus pressure, facial pain and other symptoms similar to these will disappear

 - The patient’s sense of smell will improve

 - The patient’s day-to-day comfort will dramatically increase

 - The patient won’t suffer from snoring or sleep apnea anymore

 The recovery time for this procedure is a fairly short one.
 After the patient wakes up from anesthesia, he is allowed to go home.
 There, it is recommended that he keeps his head elevated to promote nasal drainage.
 For a few days, the meals should be cold and light, in order to prevent irritating the nasal cavities.
 Spicy foods and dehydrating liquids, such as coffee and alcohol, are forbidden.
 Frequent nosebleeds are common, so the patient should take care to change his gauze in order to avoid infection.
 Using saline sprays is required to speed up the healing process.
 In approximately a week, patients will get back to normal.

 Although fairly uncommon, there are a number of risks linked to this surgery.
 The most common one is that the sinuses can get infected and bleed profusely if the patient is not careful and doesn’t use saline spray.
 Other complications, although extremely rare, are damage to the eye or the skull, worsening the sense of smell and failure to resolve the original sinus infection and symptoms.

 Sinus surgery is one of the most common procedures done in this day and age.
 Thousands of people go through it every year and the majority say that their condition improved massively.
-If you want to be part of that majority, call Marina Del Rey Hospital at 888.600.5600 and make an appointment.
+If you want to be part of that majority, call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and make an appointment.